Accidents & Injuries

 Compression fractures are common in the thoracic and cervical spine (middle and lower back) after a car crash.
-While the entire body is held in place with a seatbelt, during impact, the body can thrust forward.
+While the entire body is held in place with a seatbelt, the body can thrust forward during impact.
 This can pull on the vertebrae.
 As the vertebrae may rarely move, in some cases, spinal fractures may result in spinal cord injuries.
-Those with spinal cord injuries may experience tingling, numbness, weakness, or loss of bowel and bladder control, although the main symptom of a spinal fracture is mild to a severe back pain that interferes with movement.
-When a fracture is suspected, it is important not to move the injured person, as an injury could result by motion.
+Those with spinal cord injuries may experience tingling, numbness, weakness, or bowel and bladder control loss.
+However, the main symptom of a spinal fracture is mild to severe back pain that interferes with movement.
+When a fracture is suspected, it is important not to move the injured person, as an injury could result from motion.

 Spondylolisthesis occurs when a vertebra shifts out of place because of a stress fracture.
-The bone that is displaced can press on the nerves or narrow the spinal canal, causing pain, numbness, or weakness in the buttock or leg, and trouble walking.
+The displaced bone can press on the nerves or narrow the spinal canal, causing pain, numbness, or weakness in the buttock or leg and trouble walking.
 In extreme cases, it may lead to loss of bladder or bowel control.
-Some people don’t experience symptoms until many years later or experience no symptoms at all.
+Unfortunately, some people don’t experience symptoms until many years later or experience no symptoms at all.

 What To Do If You Have A Spinal Injury

 Should you encounter any back or neck pain at all.
-Following an auto accident, you should be evaluated by a healthcare professional to rule out any severe injury.
-But, it is essential to get medical care immediately in case you experience tingling, numbness, fatigue, or lack of bowel or bladder control.
+For example, following an auto accident, you should be evaluated by a healthcare professional to rule out any severe injury.
+But, it is essential to get medical care immediately if you experience tingling, numbness, fatigue, or lack of bowel or bladder control.
 These are indications of a more severe injury that needs addressing immediately.